aaronwins356/RLBot/README.md

 * **Control presets** – `your_act.py` keeps reusable controller arrays.
 Add new presets or modify existing ones to influence the bot’s driving posture.

-Because everything is pure Python heuristics, you can hot reload changes through RLBotGUI without waiting on neural-network training.
+Because everything is still pure Python + NumPy, you can hot reload changes through RLBotGUI without training a neural network.

 ---